zenOSmosis/js-shell/README.md

 #### Docker Modules

 The {root}/docker_modules directory specifies additional Docker packages which help form the infrastructure of the Shell and its related services.

+Note that some of the Docker modules are pulled directly from upstream and do not live in this directory.

+- [dev-ssl-proxy](https://github.com/zenOSmosis/docker-dev-ssl-proxy): An Nginx server utilized as a reverse proxy and SSL termination point for the development environment.
+- [Redis](https://hub.docker.com/_/redis): Utilized to manage multiple Socket.io connections across multiple Node.js processes.
+- [docker-coturn](https://hub.docker.com/r/zenosmosis/docker-coturn): STUN / TURN servers for WebRTC.
+- [Searx](https://github.com/asciimoo/searx): A free metasearch engine with the aim of protecting the privacy of its users.
+To this end, searx does not share users' IP addresses or search history with the search engines from which it gathers results.

 #### Node.js Server